AfikNof95/Node-Redis-API/README.md

  **'/getData/:ID/:fieldName'** - the app is listening to http://$Your_Host/api/getData/:ID/:fieldName - example - http://localhost:1234/api/getData/foo/firstName - will return the firstName of foo.

-** '/getAllData/:ID'** - the app is listening to http://$Your_Host/api/getAllData/:ID - example - http://localhost:1234/api/getAllData/foo - will return every field the foo object has and its value.
+**'/getAllData/:ID'** - the app is listening to http://$Your_Host/api/getAllData/:ID - example - http://localhost:1234/api/getAllData/foo - will return every field the foo object has and its value.

  **'/setData/:ID'** - the app is listening to http://$Your_Host/api/setData/:ID - example - http://localhost:1234/api/setData/foo - The API expect to get a json {firstName:bla,lastName:bloo} for example the server will parse the json and add the fields to foo's data on the redis db.

  **'/deleteData/:ID/:fieldName'** - the app is listening to http://$Your_Host/api/getData/:ID/:fieldName - example - http://localhost:1234/api/deleteData/foo/firstName - will delete foo's first name from the redis db.

- #### redis
+ ##Redis

  you can download redis for windows from here:
  [Redis For Windows](https://github.com/rgl/redis/downloads)